NVlabs/CGBN/README.md

 CGBN also requires the Google Test framework source.
 If this is installed on your system, set the environment variable GTEST_HOME to point to the source, if it's not installed, we provide a `make download-gtest` in the main CGBN makefile that will download and unpack the Google Test framework into the CGBN directory, where all the makefiles will find it automatically.

-Once GMP and the Google Test framework are set up, the CGBN samples, unit tests, and performance tests can be built with `make <arch>` where _\<arch\>_ is one of kepler, maxwell, pascal, volta.
+Once GMP and the Google Test framework are set up, the CGBN samples, unit tests, and performance tests can be built with `make <arch>` where _\<arch\>_ is one of kepler, maxwell, pascal, volta, turing, ampere.
 The compilation takes several minutes due to the large number of kernels that must built.
-CGBN requires CUDA 9.2 for Volta and CUDA 9.0 (or later) for Kepler, Maxwell, and Pascal.
+CGBN requires CUDA 10+ for Volta+ and CUDA 9.0 (or later) for Kepler, Maxwell, and Pascal.

 ### Running Unit Tests